 I was on annual leave from work so I decided after plenty of research to have a day’s groundhopping in North Kent.
 I had already called at Ramsgate, Margate Whitstable and Herne Bay before arriving in Faversham.

 It was somewhere I’d changed trains at previously without leaving the station.
 I set out in the opposite direction from the town centre, down towards the main London Road.
-I walked as if in the direction of the coast, past a nice looking pub, before seeing the signs for Faversham Town FC in a hedge on the opposite side of the road.
+I walked as if in the direction of the coast, past an attractive looking pub, before seeing the signs for Faversham Town FC in a hedge on the opposite side of the road.

 I went down Salters Lane, which was quite a narrow thoroughfare, before turning left after a few yards and entering the club car park.
 Inside by the entrance to the clubhouse I came across a group of three folk having a tea break while sat by the goalmouth, while having a break from their jobs of tidying up the ground.